 Work Done to Date

-See attached report from the first Fremantle Chamber of Commerce Arts and Creative Industries Think Tank.
+See attached report from the first Fremantle Chamber of Commerce Arts and Creative Industries Think Tank in 2019

-Also the re-ignition of our cancelled SOUND event with Perth Advertising and Design Club (PADC) and WA Music at Freo.Social now scheduled for October 2020.
+Also the re-ignition of our cancelled SOUND event with Perth Advertising and Design Club (PADC) and WA Music at Freo.Social.
+You can listen to this PODCAST here.

 For more information, or to provide input, into this project, please contact Fremantle Chamber’s Membership and Committee Officer.